appserver-io/appserver/_tuts/running-typo3-6-2-lts-on-appserver-io.md

 ```

 Afterwards you had to add the vhost to the webserver config of the appserver which you also find in the appserver.xml.
-You will find 2 <server> nodes in the xml.
+You will find two <server> nodes in the xml.
 The first is for the http and second for the https definitions.
 If don't
 need a SSL-Certificate just scroll to the the <virtualHosts> Section and add the following host configuration for
 TYPO3 there.